JuliaDocs/Documenter.jl/docs/src/man/guide.md

 to creating a simple document.

 ### Setting up the folder structure

+!!! note
+    The function [`DocumenterTools.generate`](@ref) from the `DocumenterTools` package can generate the basic structure that Documenters expects.

 Firstly, we need a Julia module to document.
 This could be a package generated via `PkgDev.generate` or a single `.jl` script accessible via Julia's `LOAD_PATH`.
 For this